 Entering NU Dependent students

-When completing your financial aid application materials, you must complete the parental information sections on the 2017-18 CSS Profile Application.
+When completing your financial aid application materials, you must complete the parental information sections on the 2022-23 University Aid Application.

 If you are classified as NU Dependent and your parents refuse to provide their financial information, you will not be eligible for institutional scholarship funding.